Towards a Classification of pseudo-Riemannian Geometries Admitting Twistor Spinors: Low dimensions

 \subsection{Non-generic twistor spinors}

 One important application of the main statement, Proposition \ref{tms}, is the case that $\psi$ is a pure spinor, i.e. dim $\mathcal{H}_{\psi}=p+1$.
-It immediatly follows with Lemma \ref{0} that $\alpha_{\psi}^{p+1}$ is totally lightlike in this case, and thus the third case from Proposition \ref{propo} applies (if $p \neq0)$ yielding important consequences in small split-signatures due to the following mainly algebraic observations concerning the orbit structure of $\Delta_{p,q}$ under the $Spin^+(p,q)$-action as discussed in \cite{br}:
+It immediatly follows with Lemma \ref{0} that $\alpha_{\psi}^{p+1}$ is totally lightlike in this case, and thus Proposition \ref{tms} and its Corollaries apply (if $p \neq0)$ yielding important consequences in small split-signatures due to the following mainly algebraic observations concerning the orbit structure of $\Delta_{p,q}$ under the $Spin^+(p,q)$-action as discussed in \cite{br}:

 \begin{enumerate} \item In signatures $(2,2)$ and $(3,3)$ every real half-spinor $\ph \in \Delta_{m,m}^{\R,\pm} \backslash \{0 \}$ is pure.
 Consequently, every real twistor half-spinor on $(M^{2,2},g)$ without zeroes is \textit{double pure}, by which we mean that both $\ph$ and the associated spin tractor $\psi$ are pointwise pure. \item In signature $(3,2)$ every nonzero real spinor is pure.
 In signature $(4,3)$ a real spinor $\psi \in \Delta^{\R}_{4,3}$ is pure iff it is nonzero and $\langle \psi, \psi \rangle_{\Delta_{4,3}^{\R}} = 0$.
-With the scalar product formula (\ref{zz}) one concludes that a twistor spinor $\ph \in \Gamma(M^{3,2},S^g)$ is double pure iff $\ph$ admits no zeroes and $\langle \ph , D^g \ph \rangle \equiv 0$. \item Similarly one shows that a twistor spinor $\ph \in \Gamma(M^{3,3},S^g)$ without zeroes is double pure iff $\langle \ph , D^g \ph \rangle \equiv 0$. \end{enumerate} Using Proposition \ref{propo} then directly yields the following:
+With the scalar product formula (\ref{zz}) one concludes that a twistor spinor $\ph \in \Gamma(M^{3,2},S^g)$ is double pure iff $\ph$ admits no zeroes and $\langle \ph , D^g \ph \rangle \equiv 0$. \item Similarly one shows that a twistor spinor $\ph \in \Gamma(M^{3,3},S^g)$ without zeroes is double pure iff $\langle \ph , D^g \ph \rangle \equiv 0$. \end{enumerate} Using Proposition \ref{tms} then directly yields the following: